Leeds United F.C.

-Leeds United Football Club is a professional football club based in Leeds, West Yorkshire in England.
-The club competes in the Premier League, the highest level of the English football league system, and plays its home matches at Elland Road.
+Leeds United Football Club is a professional football club based in Leeds, West Yorkshire, England.
+The club competes in the Premier League, the top tier of English football.

-Leeds United have won the League Championship three times, four Second Division titles, the FA Cup once, the EFL Cup once, the Charity Shield twice and the Inter-Cities Fairs Cup twice.
+Leeds United have won the League Championship three times, five Second Division titles, the FA Cup once, the League Cup once, the Charity Shield twice and the Inter-Cities Fairs Cup twice.
 The club had their most successful period under the management of Don Revie in the 1960s and 1970s, when they won the League title twice, the FA Cup once, the League Cup once and the Inter-Cities Fairs Cup twice.
-The club have also been runners-up five times in the League Championship, three times in the FA Cup, once each in the EFL Cup, the Charity Shield, the Inter-Cities Fairs Cup, the Cup Winners' Cup and the European Cup, and lost the play-off to keep the Inter-City Fairs Cup trophy.
+The club have also been runners-up five times in the League Championship, three times in the FA Cup, once each in the League Cup, the Charity Shield, the Inter-Cities Fairs Cup, the Cup Winners' Cup and the European Cup, and lost the play-off to keep the Inter-City Fairs Cup trophy.

-The club has rivalries with Manchester United and Chelsea.
+Leeds United share rivalries with Manchester United and Chelsea.
 The team's traditional kit colours are white shirts, white shorts and white socks.
 Their badge features the White Rose of York, which is a symbol of Yorkshire.

 History

 Pre-Leeds United

 Leeds United's predecessor, Leeds City, was formed in 1904 and elected to League membership in 1905.
-They drew bigger crowds to Elland Road following Herbert Chapman's arrival.
-In 1914 Chapman declared; "This city is built to support top-flight football", but Leeds City were forcibly disbanded and forced to sell off all their players by The Football League in 1919 in response to allegations of illegal payments to players during the First World War.
-At Salem Chapel in 1919, Leeds United was formed, and they received an invitation to enter the Midland League, being voted into it on 31 October, taking the place vacated by Leeds City Reserves.
-Following Leeds City's disbanding, Yorkshire Amateurs bought their stadium Elland Road.
-Yorkshire Amateurs offered to make way for the new team under the management of former player Dick Ray.
+In 1919, Leeds City were forcibly disbanded by the Football League, in response to allegations of illegal payments to players during the First World War.
+At Salem Chapel in 1919, Leeds United was formed, and they received an invitation to enter the Midland League, being voted into it on 31 October 1919, taking the place vacated by Leeds City Reserves.
+Following Leeds City's disbanding, Yorkshire Amateurs bought the Elland Road stadium and then sold it to Leeds United for £250.